The Connected Chef

 The Hebrew Educational Society

-The agency is the primary source of support for working parents and their children.
-They offer access to much-needed social services, childcare, and recreational activities including a daycare program...
+The agency is a source of support for working parents and their children.
+They offer access to social services, childcare, and recreational activities including a daycare program, after-school care, s...

 The HOPE Program